Risk Management Credit

 Requirements for designation as a qualifying program

-To be designated as qualifying for the LAWPRO Risk Management Credit, CPD programs must:
+To be designated as qualifying for the LAWPRO Risk Management Credit, CPD programs must be offered by not-for-profit providers and:

 - provide a minimum of 60 minutes of education/instruction;